firedrakeproject/firedrake/docs/source/parallelism.rst

    my_ensemble = Ensemble(COMM_WORLD, 4)

-Then, the spatial sub-communicator must be passed to ``Mesh`` (or via inbuilt mesh types), so that it will then be used by function spaces and functions derived from the mesh.
+Then, the spatial sub-communicator must be passed to :func:`~.mesh.Mesh` (or via inbuilt mesh generators in :mod:`~.utility_meshes`), so that it will then be used by function spaces and functions derived from the mesh.

 .. code-block:: python